 How Active Is Carol Tice Inside The Freelance Writers Den?

 So far — very, very active.
-She’s delivered on all the events and courses discussed above, and as of the writing, she’s posted over 11,000 times in the forums.
+She’s delivered on all the events and courses discussed above, and as of this writing, she’s posted nearly 13,000 times in the forums.
 That over four times as many as my 2700-plus posts.

 Who’s Inside The Freelance Writers Den?